ProfRandom/WCB-Canon/Extant Files/Animotic Orders.md

 \end{aligned}
 \right\}
 $$
-> *Rheatics* are **parahabitable** planemons — terrestrial super-Earths with conditions **favorable to rich biospheres** but likely **inhospitable to unmodified humans**.
+> *Argeics* are **parahabitable** planemons — terrestrial super-Earths with conditions **favorable to rich biospheres** but likely **inhospitable to unmodified humans**.
 They may possess higher surface gravity, thicker atmospheres, and more energetic climates, often demanding mechanical, biological, or infrastructural adaptations for long-term Earthling presence.
 Nonetheless, they are considered highly conducive to complex, robust life — just not necessarily Earthlike.

 **Overlap with Gaeans**:
-- A **small subset** of Rheatics — **≈13.9%** — fall within the Gaean gravity range (0.9 ≤ g ≤ 1.1⨁).
+- A **small subset** of Argeics — **≈13.9%** — fall within the Gaean gravity range (0.9 ≤ g ≤ 1.1⨁).
 - These rare worlds are **massive and dense** enough to support Earth-normal surface conditions **while offering enhanced biospheric potential** — possibly the best of both worlds.
 **Core Feature**:
 - The **“superhabitable” zone**: larger size means broader climatic bands, more plate tectonics, greater magnetic shielding, and longer tectonic–volcanic cycling — all of which may favor biospheric richness and diversity.
 - **Human settlement** is plausible but typically **requires support**: enhanced structural design, medical mitigation of gravity effects, and climate regulation systems.
 **Distinction from Geotics**:
-- All Rheatics meet **Geotic** compositional constraints, but their **mass and gravity trends upward**.
+- All Argeics meet **Geotic** compositional constraints, but their **mass and gravity trends upward**.
-- **Not all Geotics** are Rheatic: Rheatics are a **subset of high-mass, dense, habitable** planemons.
+- **Not all Geotics** are Argeic: Argeics are a **subset of high-mass, dense, habitable** planemons.
-- Conversely, **not all Rheatics are Gaean** — only a small slice of them match that precise Earthlike window.
+- Conversely, **not all Argeics are Gaean** — only a small slice of them match that precise Earthlike window.

 # Telluric planemons